25349023/CUDA-Raytracing/README.md

 Parallel Ray Tracing with CUDA
 ===

-Implement the parallel version of ray tracing with CUDA.
+Implement the parallel ray tracing algorithm with CUDA.

 Build
 ---